 In a lot of Asian countries, ginger is considered one of those ‘special’ ingredients that’s supposed to cure all ailments.

 From boosting your immune system to keeping you warm during the winter months, it does it all!
-Not to forget, it adds some great flavors in certain dishes as well!

 Then one day it hit me, why not try making a low-carb/keto ginger ale from actual ginger!

 Not the Canada Dry kind that’s pumped full of corn syrup and speckled with drops of ginger flavoring, I’m talking about the REAL DEAL that’s bursting with flavors and burns going down your throat!

 The one that actually keeps you warm during the colder months and has healing properties!
 The one that’s said to make you 10 years younger!
 I’m joking about the last part but the rest of it is true!

 So anyway, after a couple of tries, I came up with one that was surprisingly pleasant.
 It’s bubbly, tastes like ginger, burns, and will definitely keep you feeling warm!

 This recipe contains no carbs, so it is definitely low-carb/keto friendly!
 I would describe this drink as an all-natural energy drink.